Why should I hire freelance content writers from Refrens?

 Per hour is one of the most common forms of pricing in the copywriting industry because copywriters have experience spending hours behind creating the content, so they understand that per word price won’t justify the work and time they have put in, so they would prefer payment on an hourly basis to justify their hard work.

 In the US, the average hourly rate of a copywriter is between $19 to $55+.
-Although there are experts who charge more than $125 per hour, on average the range is as shown above.
+Although there are experts who charge more than $125 per hour, on average.

 This is the second best way of charging copywriters.
 Most experienced copywriters prefer to be paid in this format, as they know much work they would require in a particular project.